LuanSergio/Happy/README.md

 #### Features:

-You can register new orphanages. and view previously registered orphanages. <br>
+You can register new orphanages and view previously registered orphanages. <br>
 Each orphanage contains photos, opening hours, information about the institution and a map position that you can interactively mark.

 #### IMPORTANT NOTE: